Ben Swann: Early work

-WXIX-TV in Cincinnati (FOX19)
+WXIX-TV in Cincinnati

-He left El Paso in December 2010 to become an evening TV news presenter at Cincinnati, Ohio's Fox affiliate WXIX-TV, co-anchoring with Tricia Macke.
+He left El Paso in December 2010 to become an evening TV news presenter at WXIX-TV, the Fox affiliate in Cincinnati, co-anchoring with Tricia Macke.
 Shortly after joining the station, Swann began producing a thrice-weekly news segment series, titled Reality Check, which he described as investigating "issues other media is not looking at".
 The series reflected Swann's libertarian views and his advocacy of Ron Paul's positions.
 One theme of Swann's Reality Check was Ron Paul's presidential campaign, with his goal of providing fairer coverage for Paul than the conservative or liberal national press, including an episode about the "Ron Paul newsletters" which contradicted the findings of The New Republic columnist James Kirchick, who broke the story.

 In September 2012, one segment of Reality Check went viral and received a great deal of media attention.
 In it, Swann was able to obtain a 7-minute one-on-one interview with President Barack Obama while on an election campaign stop in Ohio—a rare opportunity for a local news reporter.
 Swann asked the President direct questions about the so-called presidential "kill list" which had been used to direct drone strikes against terrorism suspects, and the legality of the list including U.S. citizens, like Anwar al-Awlaki and teenage son Abdulrahman al-Awlaki.
 Answering Swann's questions, Obama responded by saying news reports about the list have never been confirmed by him and that drone strikes in Yemen would help bring U.S. soldiers stationed in Afghanistan home sooner.
 Several journalism and civil liberties watchdogs praised Swann's fact-checking work on the segment, such as Conor Friedersdorf of The Atlantic, Glenn Greenwald of The Guardian, Byron Tau of Politico, The Huffington Post, and the Columbia Journalism Review.

 Swann broke several details about local officials at the Cincinnati IRS office involved in the IRS targeting controversy which were picked up in national news media and led to Swann making brief appearances on Fox News.

-In April 2013, Swann announced he would be leaving WXIX-TV Fox 19 at the end of May.
+In April 2013, Swann announced he would be leaving WXIX-TV at the end of May.